analysis-tools-dev/static-analysis/README.md

 - [graudit](http://www.justanotherhacker.com) - Grep rough audit - source code auditing tool.
 - [Hopper](https://github.com/cuplv/hopper) :warning: - A static analysis tool written in scala for languages that run on JVM.
 - [Hound CI](https://houndci.com) - Comments on style violations in GitHub pull requests.
 Supports Coffeescript, Go, HAML, JavaScript, Ruby, SCSS and Swift.
-- [iblessing](https://www.kitploit.com/2020/08/iblessing-ios-security-exploiting.html) - iblessing is an iOS security exploiting toolkit.
-It can be used for reverse engineering, binary analysis and vulnerability mining.
 - [imhotep](https://github.com/justinabrahms/imhotep) - Comment on commits coming into your repository and check for syntactic errors and general lint warnings.
 - [include-gardener](https://github.com/feddischson/include_gardener) - A multi-language static analyzer for C/C++/Obj-C/Python/Ruby to create a graph (in dot or graphml format) which shows all `#include` relations of a given set of files.
 - [Infer](https://fbinfer.com) - A static analyzer for Java, C and Objective-C